Skip to Content

 The Royal Scots

-The Royal Scots is Highland Community College’s premier vocal ensemble—a dynamic production choir performing an eclectic mix of music spanning the centuries, from Renaissance choral works to Broadway showstoppers, jazz standards, gospel, pop, folk, and world music.
+Founded in 1967, the Royal Scots are Highland Community College’s premier vocal ensemble, performing music spanning from Renaissance choral works to Broadway hits, jazz standards, gospel, pop, folk, and world music.
+The ensemble has appeared at Carnegie Hall and Jazz at Lincoln Center in New York City, toured extensively throughout the Midwest, and participated in prestigious vocal jazz festivals.

 For information on auditions, or to discuss booking the Royal Scots for community events contact music instructor Randy Haldeman – 815-599-3568.